Skip to main content

 What Does Athena HQ Cost and What Do You Get?

-The Self-Serve plan at $295 per month is the only non-custom option.
-It includes 3,600 monthly credits, where one credit equals one AI response queried.
-All 8+ LLMs are included from day one — ChatGPT, Perplexity, Gemini, Claude, Copilot, Grok, Google AI Overviews, and Google AI Mode.
+The Self-Serve plan at $295 per month is the entry-level non-custom option.
+It includes 3,600 monthly credits, one credit equals one AI response queried.
+All 8+ LLMs are included from day one: ChatGPT, Perplexity, Gemini, Claude, Copilot, Grok, Google AI Overviews, and Google AI Mode.
 Unlimited competitor tracking is included.
 The plan also covers unlimited team seats with role-based access control, Shopify and GA4 integration, citation intelligence analysis, AI blindspot detection, dynamic AI crawling, and a basic content optimization agent.
 An introductory first month is available at $95 as a promotional rate.

-The credit math deserves close attention.
-3,600 monthly credits sounds generous until you calculate real usage.
+The credit math deserves close attention in any honest Athena HQ review.
 Tracking 50 queries daily across five AI engines consumes 250 credits per day.
-At that rate, your monthly allocation runs out in 14 days.
-Additional credits cost $100 per 1,250 — which means daily multi-engine monitoring can double your effective monthly spend.
-Unlike Gauge's flat $599 for 600 daily prompts across six engines, AthenaHQ's credit model creates unpredictable costs.
+At that rate, your monthly 3,600-credit allocation runs out in 14 days.
+Additional credits cost $100 per 1,250, meaning daily multi-engine monitoring can effectively double your monthly spend.
+Unlike flat-rate models that offer predictable costs, AthenaHQ's credit structure creates variable expenses that can surprise teams who don't plan carefully.

 Enterprise pricing is custom and unlocks the platform's most powerful features: the Athena Citation Engine (ACE), persona targeting, multi-region monitoring, advanced content creation workflows with deep research, SAML SSO, API access, BI tool integrations (Tableau, Power BI, Looker), a dedicated GEO specialist, and a 2-hour support SLA.
 Any brand managing multiple product lines across different geographies will find the Enterprise tier necessary.

 There is no free trial at either tier.
-The first-month promotional pricing is not the same as a trial — you are committed before you know whether the platform fits your workflow.
+The first-month promotional pricing is not a trial, you are committed before you know whether the platform fits your actual workflow.

 How AthenaHQ's Monitoring Actually Works

 AthenaHQ tracks mention rates and citation rates across 8 engines simultaneously, with competitive share-of-voice benchmarking.
-The breadth of coverage is the platform's strongest feature.
+The breadth of coverage is the platform's single strongest feature in this Athena HQ review.

 Covering all 8 major LLMs at the Self-Serve tier is a meaningful differentiator.
-Gauge restricts Claude and Grok to Enterprise.
-Profound's $499 Lite tier covers fewer engines at just 100 daily prompts.
-AthenaHQ gives you Claude and Grok on the base plan, which matters — Claude dominates complex B2B research queries, and Grok captures real-time news-driven conversations on X.
+Some competitors restrict Claude and Grok to Enterprise tiers.
+AthenaHQ gives you both on the base plan, Claude dominates complex B2B research queries, and Grok captures real-time news-driven conversations on X.

 The platform distinguishes between two key metrics throughout its interface.
 Mention rate captures how often your brand appears anywhere in an AI response, even without a direct link.
 Citation rate measures how often a URL from your site is explicitly linked as a source.
-Understanding both metrics is critical: mentions build brand recognition in AI outputs, while citations drive actual referral traffic.
+Both matter: mentions build brand recognition in AI outputs while citations drive actual referral traffic.
 For a deeper understanding of what these numbers mean, read our guide on how to measure AI visibility.

 Where the monitoring falls short is depth.
-Several independent reviewers note that sentiment analysis is basic and not always actionable, and that the platform does not yet offer the granular share-of-voice analytics or prompt-level competitive breakdowns that Profound provides.
-The dashboard is clean and modern — the Olympus interface is genuinely easier to navigate than legacy SEO tools — but the analytical depth lags behind what enterprise brands need for complex strategy decisions.
+Several independent reviewers and G2 reviews of AthenaHQ note that sentiment analysis is basic and not always actionable, and that the platform does not offer the granular share-of-voice analytics or prompt-level competitive breakdowns that Profound provides.
+The dashboard is clean and modern, the Olympus interface is genuinely easier to navigate than legacy SEO tools, but the analytical depth lags behind what enterprise brands need for complex strategic decisions.

 The Credit System, Content Tools, and What They Actually Deliver

-AthenaHQ's Action Center identifies content gaps and drafts basic optimizations, but the output requires significant human editing — and the credit model means heavy monitoring can exhaust your monthly allocation fast.
+AthenaHQ's Action Center identifies content gaps and drafts optimizations, but output requires heavy human editing and credits exhaust faster than expected.

 The agency Pitch Workspace is a notable feature for agencies.
-It allows partners to generate client-specific AI visibility reports quickly for pitching new business.
-This practical addition suggests the team is thinking about how their tool integrates into real sales workflows, not just monitoring dashboards.
+It allows partners to generate client-specific AI visibility reports quickly for pitching new business, a practical addition that suggests the team is thinking about real sales workflows.
 For a broader view of the best AI visibility tools currently on the market, our full comparison breaks down the category by use case.

-One capability that deserves mention: AI crawler management.
-AthenaHQ helps brands configure their robots.txt and llms.txt files to control how AI crawlers access and index their content.
-As LLMs increasingly rely on their own crawling infrastructure rather than traditional search indices, this technical layer will become increasingly important for brands serious about answer engine optimization.
+One capability worth mentioning: AI crawler management.
+AthenaHQ helps brands configure their robots.txt and llms.txt files to control how AI crawlers access and index content.
+As LLMs increasingly rely on their own crawling infrastructure, this technical layer will become increasingly important for brands serious about answer engine optimization.

 Who Should Use Athena HQ (and Who Should Not)?

 Use AthenaHQ if your primary concern is comprehensive cross-engine monitoring.
-You cannot get Claude and Grok coverage on the base plan from most competitors — that alone may justify the $295 entry point for brands whose audiences use multiple AI assistants.
-Revenue attribution through Shopify and GA4 is worth the premium for e-commerce or SaaS companies that need to justify AEO spending to a CFO.
-Unlimited team seats is genuinely valuable for agencies or marketing departments with multiple stakeholders who need access without paying per-seat premiums.
+You cannot get Claude and Grok coverage on the base plan from most competitors, that alone may justify the $295 entry point for brands whose audiences use multiple AI assistants.
+Revenue attribution through Shopify and GA4 is worth the premium for e-commerce or SaaS companies that need to justify AEO spending to finance leadership.
+Unlimited team seats is genuinely valuable for agencies or marketing departments with multiple stakeholders.

 Agencies will find the Pitch Workspace useful.
 The ability to pull a prospect's AI visibility data and present it in a branded report during a sales meeting shortens the consulting pitch cycle.
 If you run an AEO practice and need to win clients on the strength of data, that feature alone may justify the monthly cost.